-But there is a fundamental change with the past.
-Consider older, societies-those societies that have survived.
-The main difference between us and them is the disappearance of a sense of heroism; a shift away from a certain respect-and power- to those who take downside for others.
+Contrast this situation with that of other, older, societies -those societies that have survived, in which a sense of heroism was present.
 For heroism is the exact inverse of the agency problem: someone takes the downside (his own life, or risks harm to himself, or, more in milder forms, accepts to deprive himself of some benefits) for the sake of others.
-What we have currently is the opposite: power seems to go to those, like bankers, corporate executives (nonentrepreneurs) and politicians who steal a free option from society.

-And heroism is not just about riots, wars, and protection.
-For an example of an inverse agency problem: as a child I was most impressed with the story of a nanny who died to save a child from being hit by a car.
+For an example of an inverse agency problem, there is this story I heard as a child, of a nanny who died to save a child from being hit by a car.
 I find nothing more honorable than accepting to die in place of someone else.